VhybZApp/.github/profile/README.md

   - Integration with external knowledge sources
   - Governance hooks for safe, aligned behavior

-**How SOUL Powers Vybz:**
+**How SOUL Powers VhybZ:**
-- Each Vybz Agent is a Soulmade: it learns your style, goals, and preferences.
+- Each VhybZ Agent is a Soulmade: it learns your style, goals, and preferences.
 - Agents interact via MCP, contribute to MCG, and collaborate in Clusters.
 - SOUL's modular design means new agent skills, knowledge, and behaviors can be added as plug-ins.

 **Example:**
-> Your Vybz Agent helps you assemble furniture.
+> Your VhybZ Agent helps you assemble furniture.
 It tracks your progress, adapts instructions to your pace, and even suggests creative hacks.
 If you remix the experience, your agent updates its internal agenda and shares your improvements to the Commons.

 ## 7. Architecture: How It All Fits Together 🏗️

-- **Frontend:** Vybz app (Android: chat head overlay; iOS: standalone browser)
+- **Frontend:** VhybZ app (Android: chat head overlay; iOS: standalone browser)
 - **Runtime:** Vybrunt engine renders experiences and mediates input/output.
 - **Agents:** Powered by SOUL, each user has a unique, evolving AI.
 - **Backend:** Lattice (decentralized nodes), MCP (protocol), MCG (knowledge graph)